joehentges/skyline/README.md

 Open the app at [http://localhost:3000](http://localhost:3000)

-Two users are initially seeded with the `npm run db:seed` command.
-Modify the `src\db\seed\users.ts` file to change them.
+One user is initially seeded with the `npm run db:seed` command.
+Modify the `src\db\seed\users.ts` file to change it or add more.

 ```bash
 email: testing@example.com